PM launches mega health infra mission, says previous govts cared little for healthcare | Science-Environment

 Had it been for people who were at the helm earlier, Varanasi would have been left to its fate, he said, listing hanging power cables and the state of the roads and the ‘ghats’.

-The medical colleges inaugurated in the first part of his UP visit have been built at Rs 2,329 crore.
-They are located in Siddharthnagar, Etah, Hardoi, Pratapgarh, Fatehpur, Deoria, Ghazipur, Mirzapur, and Jaunpur districts.
+The medical colleges inaugurated in the first part of his UP visit have been built at a cost of Rs 2,329 crore.
+They are located in Siddharthnagar, Etah, Hardoi, Pratapgarh, Fatehpur, Deoria, Ghazipur, Mirzapur and Jaunpur districts.

 Eight of them were sanctioned under a centrally sponsored scheme.
 The state government funded the one in Jaunpur.

-The nationwide medical infrastructure scheme will provide support to 17,788 rural health and wellness centers in 10 high-focus states.
-Further, 11,024 urban health and wellness centers will be established.
+The nationwide medical infrastructure scheme will provide support to 17,788 rural health and wellness centres in 10 high-focus states.
+Further, 11,024 urban health and wellness centres will be established.

 Through this, critical care services will be available in all districts in the country with a population of over five lakh, the government said.

-Four new national institutes of virology, a regional research platform for WHO southeast Asia Region, nine biosafety level-III laboratories, and five new regional centers for disease control will also be set up.
+Four new national institutes of virology, a regional research platform for WHO South East Asia Region, nine biosafety level-III laboratories and five new regional centres for disease control will also be set up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)